 It is DOR’s security standard that each system is responsible for securing its own data and should not rely on environmentally supplied technologies for security.
 For example, Contractor should not assume that the data in Contractor’s system is secure because DOR has secured the servers upon which the application or its database is installed.
 Under this assumption, the data in Contractor’s system is immediately vulnerable to intrusion if the intruder breaks through DOR’s server security.
 Contractor recognizes that compliance with DOR’s security standard is vital to DOR’s ability to protect against unauthorized access or intrusion.

 A. Contractor shall provide evidence of compliance with NIST 800-53 and IRS PUB 1075.
-Evidence shall include the report of Contractor’s self-assessment of information technology (IT) assets, processes, practices, and facilities against security criteria from aforementioned documents.
+Evidence shall include the report or a summary of the results of Contractor’s self-assessment of information technology (IT) assets, processes, practices, and facilities against security criteria from aforementioned documents.
 The first of these self assessments shall be provided with the RFP response.
 This assessment should be qualitative in nature.
 Contractor should review the aforementioned publications and provide its compliance with each point.
+All evidence of how Contractor achieves compliance is confidential proprietary information and shall only be provided subject to Contractor’s security policies.

-B. Contractor must certify to compliance with DOR’s reading of FISMA, NIST SP800-53, and security best practices.
+B. Contractor must o comply with FISMA, NIST SP800-53, or security best practices.

 C. Contractor must describe how its proposed solution provides its own data security.

-D. Contractor will be required to evaluate its proposed system against a set of security technology implementation guidelines (STIGs).
-The STIGs are specific to Contractor’s technology stack.
-They are also a very objective measure of compliance with NIST requirements.
-The STIGs are available on the Defense Information Security Agency (http://iase.disa.mil/stigs) website.
+D.

 2. Contractor acknowledges that the information that DOR provides may include personally identifiable information and it is Contractor’s obligation to keep all such accessed information confidential and secure.
-Accordingly, Contractor shall purge all information received from DOR at the end of the calendar year in which the data was received, provided that DOR may extend such period if and solely to the extent such information is retained thereafter in archival form to assist DOR in performing statistical analysis required for DOR’s legal or regulatory compliance efforts
+Accordingly, Contractor shall purge all information received from DOR at the end of the calendar year in which the data was received, provided that DOR may extend such period if and solely to the extent such information is retained thereafter in archival form to assist DOR in performing statistical analysis required for DOR’s or Contractor’s legal or regulatory compliance efforts

-3. Contractor certifies that the data processed during the performance of this contract will be completely purged from all data storage components of Contractor’s computer facility at the end of the calendar year in which the data was received.
+3. Contractor certifies that the data processed during the performance of this contract will be completely purged from all data storage components of Contractor’s computer facility at the end of the calendar year in which the data was received except for data Contractor must retain for legal and compliance purposes.
 Contractor certifies that any confidential taxpayer information and data remaining in any storage component pending such purge will be safeguarded to prevent unauthorized disclosures.

-4. In the event of an information disclosure or technical security incident, DOR security must be informed within 24 hours of the incident along with relevant details about: (1) the indications and warnings of compromise were observed; (2) what and when information and systems were potentially compromised; and (3) the mitigating actions taken and planned to protect against and recover from the potential compromise.
+4. In the event of an information disclosure or technical security incident confirmed to have impacted data provided to Contractor by DOR, DOR security must be informed promptly and without undue delay following confirmation of the incident along with A reasonable summary of information known at the time of notice related to the security incident.

-5. Contractor will follow the IRS Safeguard Exhibit 7 as follows:
+5. Contractor will follow the following provisions in IRS Safeguard Exhibit 7 :

 I. PERFORMANCE